Condylomata Acuminata

 Incidence

-One study population demonstrated that from 2007 to 2010, with the introduction of HPV vaccines, the incidence of genital warts decreased 35% (from 0.94% per year to 0.61% per year) in females <21 years and decreased 19% in males <21 years.
+One study population demonstrated that from 2007 to 2010, with the introduction of HPV vaccines, the incidence of genital warts decreased 35% (from 0.94% per year to 0.61% per year) in females aged <21 years and decreased 19% in males aged <21 years.

 Prevalence

-- Most common viral sexually transmitted infection (STI) in the United States.
-Most sexually active men and women will have acquired a genital HPV infection, usually asymptomatic, at some time.
+- Most common viral sexually transmitted infection (STI) in the United States; most sexually active men and women will have acquired a genital HPV infection, usually asymptomatic, at some time.

 - Estimated 6.2 million Americans become infected with genital HPV each year.